git-amw/dev-talk/README.md

 > **Concurrent Client Handling**: Uses goroutines and channels to handle multiple clients simultaneously.

+> **Thread Pool Support**: The server uses a thread pool to handle client connections and requests, ensuring a limited number of concurrent goroutines.

 > **Room Management**: Allows clients to list available rooms, create new rooms, or join existing rooms.

 > **Broadcasting**: Messages are broadcasted to all clients within a specific room.